veraison/services/integration-tests/data/endorsements/README.md

 which the endorsements pertain, and the endorsing entities.

-The CoMID's are not provisioned directly, but are packaged inside a CoRIM (Concise Reference Integrit Manifest).
-A single CoRIM can contain multiple CoMID's (possibly pertaining to multiple device instances) along with validity constraints and metadata pertaining to the provisioning entity.
+The CoMID's are not provisioned directly, but are packaged inside a CoRIM (Concise Reference Integrity Manifest).
+A single CoRIM can contain multiple CoMID's (possibly pertaining to multiple modules) along with validity constraints and metadata pertaining to the provisioning entity.

 For more information on CoMID and CoRIM see